A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

 Best Memory Cards For 4k Video

-You cannot shoot video to a backup card, it will only go to one card so you do not need dual cards for video recording.
+You cannot shoot video to a backup card; it will only go to one card, so you do not need dual cards for video recording.

-Best Memory Cards X-Pro 3 | Bottom Line
+Memory Cards For Fujifilm X-Pro 3 | Bottom Line

 You definitely do not need top-tier cards for both slots.